 TJ previously served on the Los Angeles and Tennessee local Log Cabin Republican boards, growing both chapters aggressively through sales and fundraising.

-Jamie Ensley joined the Log Cabin National Board in 2008 and currently serves as Vice Chairman.
-He also serves as President of the Georgia Log Cabin Republicans, Board Treasurer for Georgia Equality, and Campaign Treasurer for Georgia State Representative Mike Jacobs.
+Jamie Ensley joined the Log Cabin National Board in 2008, and is now the organization’s Immediate Past Chairman.
+He also serves as President of Georgia Log Cabin Republicans, Board Treasurer for Georgia Equality, and Campaign Treasurer for Georgia State Representative Mike Jacobs.

 In 2010, Jamie was the second witness during the Don’t Ask, Don’t Tell (DADT) trial held in Federal Court in Riverside, California.
 Federal Court Judge Virginia Philips ruled that DADT was unconstitutional, and in the court’s final opinion, it stated that “Mr. Ensley’s testimony was both candid and credible”.
 This court victory was the catalyst that finally influenced Congress to repeal DADT.
 Also in 2010, Ensley was honored to serve as one of the Grand Marshals for Atlanta Pride’s 40th Anniversary Celebration.

 Jamie is the Immediate Past Chairman of the Atlanta Dogwood Festival, the nation’s 3rd oldest and largest arts and music festival with an estimated 300,000 attendees annually.

 Jamie was a Senior SBA/USDA Business Development Officer with Evolve Bank and Trust, and is now a Decatur City Executive at Cornerstone Bank..
 He is an Atlanta native, but was raised in the mountains of North Georgia.
 He holds a B.S. in Economics from Louisiana State University.